Aitor-Quint-04/TennisMatrix/README.md

-# ATP Match Outcome Prediction — **a curated, long-horizon dataset** + a calibrated baseline that outperforms strong controls
+# TennisMatrix — **a curated, long-horizon dataset** + a calibrated baseline that outperforms strong controls

 > **Tagline:** *End‑to‑end ETL + scalable feature engineering + calibrated XGBoost with transparent validation.
 Built for reproducibility.
 Designed for sports analytics.*